 Nike was one of the first brands on the market to add carbon fiber plates to its running shoes, but these days, nearly all of the top running brands on the market have experimented with carbon.
 However, carbon shoes have a shorter life, and if you don't plan on racing, take a look at the best running shoes for everyday miles.

 But which are the best carbon fiber running shoes for you?
-We’ve been running (and racing) in some of the best carbon fiber shoes on the market to help you work out which pair to buy in 2022.
+We’ve been running (and racing) in some of the best carbon fiber shoes on the market to help you work out which pair to buy ahead of your next race.

 The drawback here, of course, is the price — these shoes are definitely an investment and are one of the most expensive pairs on this list.
 They also might not actually last you for too many miles.
 While Nike doesn't give an exact figure, as a race day shoe, it's often thought that you won't get all that many miles out of these, so we wouldn't recommend them for your training miles.
 That said, if you can afford them and you're looking for a PR, you won't be disappointed.

-Read our full Nike Vaporfly Next% 2 review.
+Read our full Nike Vaporfly Next% 3 review

 The Saucony Endorphin Pro 3 is a huge improvement on the Endorphin Pro 2, and is, in our opinion, the best Endorphin Pro yet.
 The Endorphin Pro 3 sees Saucony completely overhaul its most popular carbon fiber road racing shoe.
 The brand has changed the upper, and added more PWRRUN PB foam underfoot to completely change the ride of the shoe — it’s extremely fast, yet comfortable on the run.